Padfoot, Prongs, & Associates:

 In the first place; it suddenly seemed extremely odd to me that Remus Lupin’s name never came up, not even once in that conversation, despite the fact that he was supposedly the fourth wheel of the Marauder’s “vehicle”, and despite the fact that he had recently returned to the school and was teaching there, as a colleague of three of the five people speaking, and might presumably be on their minds.

-Despite the fact that all three of them had been on staff throughout the Marauders’ school days, and at least two of them members of the Order of the Phoenix as well (we still can’t be sure about Flitwick) and Minerva at least would have known of Lupin’s condition, for all the notice Remus gets in that conversation, he might as well never have existed.
+Despite the fact that all three of them had been on staff throughout the Marauders’ school days, and at least two of them were members of the Order of the Phoenix as well (we still can’t be sure about Flitwick) and Minerva at least would have known of Lupin’s condition.
+For all the notice Remus gets in that conversation, he might as well never have existed.
 That’s fishy.

 Second; I suddenly noticed that Cornelius Fudge seems to have known an awful lot about the Potters’ private lives — despite the fact that was only a Junior Minister in the Magical Catastrophes Department back when they were killed.
 (A Junior Minister?
 Only a dozen years ago?
 Just how old is he, and who was his patron?)
 And it doesn’t sound like this was something he only learned later.

 Was he a family friend of the Potters’?
 Did he pick this up in the course of the investigation of the wrecked house?
 Or was he one of Dumbledore’s contacts in the Ministry and picked it up from the scuttlebutt within the Order?
 The Ministry and the Order did work together during that period, so he didn’t need to be a member of the Order to have been in contact with it.
-But, then why is he informing Order members like Minerva and Hagrid of his knowledge now?
+But, then why is he informing Order members like Minerva and Hagrid — who one might expect to allready know — of his knowledge now?
 Also fishy, although probably a fish from some other sea.
 Most probably he was just trying to impress Rosemerta.

 Third, and most to the point; everything that anybody seems to say about the relationship between Black & Potter; “double act”, “inseparable”, “you would think they were brothers”, etc. really didn’t sound at all like the kind of friendship that opens itself up to outsiders.
 Or, at least, not to outsiders on anything close to the same level of involvement as that of the two insiders.

 In fact, what this relationship sounded most like, even back in Book 3, was Fred & George Weasley — and their occasional pal (and distant third) Lee Jordan.
-This comparison turns out to have even registered with Harry as well, although we are not informed of this until he was a couple of years older, in OotP.
+This comparison turns out to have actually registered with Harry as well, although we are not informed of this until he was a couple of years older, in OotP to be exact.

 And it was at this point (shortly before the release of OotP) that I abruptly realized that if we are playing at the usual fanon game of shadow ghosts and generational parallels, in many ways it was not Remus Lupin who was Black & Potter’s “Lee Jordan”.